mizma/ergoSHIFT/firmware_GP2040-CE/README.md

 rev.2 uses [GP2040-CE firmware](https://gp2040-ce.info/).

-Since the firmware build for ergoSHIFT is not available from the project site, below are the information necessary to obtain the firmware.
+See below for some of the options on obtaining the firmware for ergoSHIFT.

 ### Prebuilt firmware file